Richard Davenport (professor): Research and awards

 Davenport has worked in teaching in the field of speech language pathology for approximately 30 years.
 His research focused on the development of partnerships between various health providers and stakeholders.
 Unrelated to this research he also is an editor of the Rural Minnesota Journal Editorial Committee as part of his role as a board member for the Minnesota Center for Rural Policy and Development.
 He also developed a new program to teach the Dakota language at the university notable as one of only two programs in the world.

 Controversies

+The reputation of Minnesota State University was marred by Davenport's administration highly publicized job terminations of well-known employees.
+The popular aviation department almost imploded after the firing of John Roberts, the head faculty of this program, in 2003, and the subsequent lawsuits against the university for wrongful termination and lost.

+Roberts, who was a 2014 inductee MN Aviation Hall of Fame, helped build the university's aviation program into one with a national reputation that was home to as many as 300 students at a time.

 In 2010, Davenport was involved in the controversial firing of Tonya Phillips, the leader of the College Access Program (CAP).
 CAP was a bridge program that identified high school students who did not qualify for admission to MNSU, but recognized that, given the proper counseling and tools, they could succeed in college.

 In 2012, Davenport was involved in the controversial firing of school Division II Football Coach Todd Hoffner.
 This event was the result of scandal involving misuse of university phones.
 Hoffner was later found by a court of law to not have broken any criminals laws and the case against Hoffner was thrown out.
 After union intervention, President Davenport and Athletic Director Kevin Buisman reinstated Hoffner as head coach of the university football team.
 This event made state and national news.